What is Pronation and Supination?

 Apart from good shoes and orthotic inserts, what else can you do?

-Firstly, a thorough and correct warm up will help to prepare the muscles and tendons for any activity or sport.
+- A thorough and correct warm up will help to prepare the muscles and tendons for any activity or sport.
 Without a proper warm up the muscles and tendons around your feet, ankles and lower legs will be tight and stiff.
 There will be limited blood flow to the lower legs, which will result in a lack of oxygen and nutrients for those muscles.
-Click here for a detailed explanation of how, why and when to perform your warm up.

-Secondly, flexible muscles are extremely important in the prevention of most ankle and lower leg injuries.
+- Flexible muscles are extremely important in the prevention of most ankle and lower leg injuries.
 When muscles and tendons are flexible and supple, they are able to move and perform without being over stretched.
 If however, your muscles and tendons are tight and stiff, it is quite easy for those muscles and tendons to be pushed beyond their natural range of motion.
-To keep your muscles and tendons flexible and supple, it is important to undertake a structured stretching routine.
+To keep your muscles and tendons flexible and supple, it is important to incorporate stretches that will help to correct your biomechanical inefficiencies and imbalances.